krakrukra/PocketAdmin/extra/payloads/KeyScreenSpyware/readme.md

 software have been using is now written completely and can be
 sent back to a remote server.
 This folder will then be compressed
 into a zip archive and sent out to a specific dropbox app, depending
-on an acces token used in uploader script.
-Default access token is
-"OywLJyPxoBAAAAAAAAAAD6ph2oSEH_ZPeNISpeNISp-enIsD1C-KCoCK8ahSwsZt",
-you **must** replace it with an access token for your dropbox app to
+on **app_key, app_secret, refresh_token** values of your application.
+Both the original directory and the zip archive will be removed from
+target machine's local storage after the data was sent to dropbox.

+You **must** replace APP_KEY_HERE, APP_SECRET_HERE, REFRESH_TOKEN_HERE
+strings with correct values inside your upload.ps1 file in order to
 receive anything.
-Both the original directory and the zip archive
-will be removed from target machine's local storage after the data
-was sent to dropbox.
+Values of app_key and app_secret are available via
+dropbox webpage dedicated to your app.
+To get refresh token you first
+need to go to permissions tab for your app and enable files.metadata
+and files.content for both read and write access.
+After that you will have to run interactive powershell script called
+get_refresh_token.ps1 and follow the instructions it provides.

 #### stop the softwares